-26. The Tournament Director reserves the right to make changes as necessary.
-Any and all schedule changes or notices concerning the tournament will be posted online at www.illinoisbaseballtournaments.com Weather delays and cancellations will also be Tweeted (@IllinoisBT).
-Teams are expected to access the site as needed throughout the tournament for schedule changes, weather delays and results and are encouraged to follow us on Twitter to receive updates as well @IllinoisBT.
+27. Illinois Baseball Tournaments reserves the right to make changes as necessary.
+Any and all schedule changes or notices concerning the tournament will be posted online at www.illinoisbaseballtournaments.com.
+This includes any weather delays or cancellations.
+Teams are expected to access the site as needed throughout the tournament for schedule changes, weather delays and results.

 28. Any tournament not played to conclusion will not have a champion declared.